 Web Browsing and Google Search Evidence

 Regularly we find Internet and web browsing evidence on Windows and Mac computers which reveals Google or Bing searches that often go to the user’s intent and motives.
-Our computer forensics tools also provide useful clues from the computer’s browser sessions about the user’s foreseeable cloud storage accounts like Dropbox, Google Drive, and OneDrive.
+Our computer forensics tools also provide useful clues from the computer’s browser sessions about the user’s foreseeable cloud storage accounts like Dropbox, Google Drive, and Microsoft OneDrive.
 Often we can recover their contents from documents and files in the cloud.
 Our computer forensics tools also identify anti-forensic software installed on the computer for wiping and erasing data which may signal the intentional destruction of evidence.
 As a result we have become experts in spoliation cases.

 Computer Forensics FAQs